vikramnagashoka/Elements-of-Carla/writeup.md

 This mapping is consistent with the mappping in two other datasets mentioned above.
 The mapping data stored in `label_mapping_lowercase.pbtxt` file in `ros/src/tl_detector/model_training` directory.

 ### Training

+Traffic light detection module get a new image with the frequency of 15Hz.
+Hence, to process images in real-time, the traffic light detection model should score a new image within 1/15 seconds = 66 milliseconds.
+Our model is based on a pre-trained SSD-MobileNet-V1-COCO model that is available [here](http://download.tensorflow.org/models/object_detection/ssd_mobilenet_v1_coco_2018_01_28.tar.gz).
+We chose this model because it was the only model with real-time inference that is compatible with version 1.3.0 of Tensorflow.
+The zipped model has 3 checkpoint files (with ckpt extension).
+We placed these files in a separate `models` directory.
+We also copied configuration file of the model, `<path to Object Detection API>/models/research/object_detection/samples/configs/ssd_mobilenet_v1_coco.config`, to the current directory.

+    python train.py --train_dir=./models/train --pipeline_config_path=ssd_mobilenet_v1_coco.config

 #### Model for simulated images
+We used simulator images of Dataset 1 as a training set and simulator images Dataset 2 as a test set.

 #### Model for real images
+We concatenated real images from all 3 datasets into a single training set.

 ### Evaluation